 In my professional career, I have taught European and American history at Notre Dame University, Ohio State University, Skidmore College, Wittenberg University, and finally for 22 years at Western Illinois University.
 Outside the classroom, I often taught adult learners.
 Among my more popular courses is “Crime and Police: a Modern History.”

 In 1994, I embarked on a new career as a full-time historical mystery writer.
-I joined Mystery Writers of America and attend the annual conference Bouchercon.
+I joined Mystery Writers of America and regularly attended the annual conference Bouchercon.

-In 2013 I began a new series set in America’s Gilded Age, the 1890s, with Death of a Robber Baron, set in the Berkshires, followed in the next year by Death in Saratoga Springs.
+In 2013 I began a new series focused on America’s Gilded Age, the 1890s, with Death of a Robber Baron, set in the Berkshires, followed in the next year by Death in Saratoga Springs.
 In 2015 I published Death at Tammany Hall, set in New York City.
-At the present time (2017) I am writing Death in Central Park (tent.
-2017).Website
+At the present time (2021) I am in the final stages of Lethal Bargain, a look at a tragic affair in a Manhattan birthing clinic.
+The stories in this series revolve around a remarkable sleuth, Pamela Thompson, a composite of women who slowly and painfully emerged in the late nineteenth century.Website